GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 More Subtle Start times
 -----------------------

-To work with dates, times and timezones we can use the python modules :code:`datetime`. to setup a date and time (and timezone) associated with ANUGA's starttime time.
+To work with dates, times and timezones we can use the python module :code:`datetime`. to setup a date and time (and timezone) associated with ANUGA's starttime time.
 Note the use of the :code:`datetime` argument for the :code:`print_timestepping_statisitics` procedure.

+Once again let's suppose we have setup a domain
 >>> import anuga
 >>> from datetime import datetime
 >>> domain = anuga.rectangular_cross_domain(10,5)